Chords

 A chord progression is the order in which chords are played in a piece of music.
 It's like a roadmap of the harmony in a song.
 Different chords can create different feelings and emotions, and by arranging them in a specific order, songwriters can guide the listener through a journey of different emotions.

-As such, a great way to start off a Woovebox song (besides programming a rhythm), is to program 2 or more chords to create a chord progression.
+As such, a great way to start off a Woovebox song (besides programming a rhythm), is to program two or more chords to create a chord progression.
+The Woovebox makes it very easy to come up with chord progressions of your own, or can even provide you with random (but appropriate sounding) progressions.

 More importantly for your Woovebox, chords set the tone for the rest of your song's other elements/tracks (such as basslines, melodies, arpeggios, paraphonic parts and even things like "ear candy" and effects).
 These elements can all be made to react and adapt to the chords being played in various musical ways, for example via the "FLW.C" ("follow chord") parameter on the "GLob" page of any non-chord tracks.
 It is one of the many ways, your Woovebox does more with less.

 The chord track (1/Cd) is the only "special" track that works a little different to all the other (2/bs-16/A8) tracks.
 Whereas you normally record single notes, hits or sample triggers) to all the other tracks, the chord track records chords (e.g. multiple notes at once that sound harmonically interesting).
-The chord track is the only track that is truly polyphonic, meaning it is the only track that can play multiple, complex voices at the same time (your Woovebox is also capable of reproducing some limited paraphonic sounds per track - the chords these play are, however, informed by the 'Cd' track).
+The chord track is the only track that is truly polyphonic (up to five notes), meaning it is the only track that can play multiple, complex voices at the same time (your Woovebox is also capable of reproducing some more limited paraphonic sounds per track - the chords these tracks play are, however, informed by the 'Cd' track and can only consist of 4 notes max).

-Unique to the chord track, rather than single notes, two sets ("types") of 7 chords are laid out across the 1-16 keyboard;
+Unique to the chord track, rather than single notes, two sets ("types") of seven chords are laid out across the 1-16 keyboard;

 • Press key 1, 2, 3, (but not 4), 5, 6, 7, 8 to hear the different chords at your disposal for chord type 1.